-If an adolescent client discloses that he or she is HIV-positive, here is a list of considerations from AIDS.gov to help that client decide who else to tell:
+If an adolescent client discloses that he or she is HIV-positive, here is a list of considerations from HIV.gov to help that client decide who else to tell:

 - Think about the people you rely on for support, like family, friends, or coworkers.